 Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Transport T4 - South Essex Rapid Transit (SERT) The Council will work closely with Essex County Council to ensure the smooth implementation of South Essex Rapid Transit (SERT).
 SERT is not delivered by Essex County Council and partners.
 The Council will work with, and assist as appropriate, Essex County Council to ensure the implementation of SERT.
 The implementation of SERT will be monitored by Essex County Council, and Thames Gateway South Essex Partnership (Rochford District Council is one of the partners).
-Data will be monitored according the national Single Data List where necessary.
+National Indicators NI 175: Access to services and facilities by public transport, walking and cycling.
 T5 - Travel Plans The Council will work with developers to ensure travel plans are implemented where required.
 This will be guided by the Council's development management.
 Travel plans are not implemented.
 The requirement for particular developments to create and implement travel plans will be regulated through the development management process.
-The Council will report on the number of planning applications accompanied by travel plans as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
-Data will be monitored according the national Single Data List where necessary.
+The Council will report on the number of planning applications accompanied by travel plans as part of the Annual Monitoring Report.
+NI 176: Working age people with access to employment by public transport (and other specified modes).
 T6 - Cycling and Walking The Council will work with developers, Essex County Council and Sustrans to ensure, through the use of contributions and the designing of facilities at the planning stage, cycling and walking provision is delivered.
 Cycling and walking provision across the District is not delivered.
 The Council will work with developers, Essex County Council and Sustrans to ensure the delivery of cycling and walking provision.
 Such facilities will be required to be designed into developments, and contributions may be sought, as appropriate.
 In conjunction with Essex County Council, the Council will monitor the provision of cycling and walking infrastructure.
-Data will be monitored according the national Single Data List where necessary.

-Deleted: National Indicators¶ NI 175: Access to services and facilities by public transport, walking and cycling.
+National Indicators NI 175: Access to services and facilities by public transport, walking and cycling.